Answering Your Season 6 Questions

 And it's just someone who's like, I'm going to believe my spouse to the ends of time because I believe they're a good person, whatever their justification is, right?

-But I think from the moment that, you know, Sabrina described in watching the videotape of Angelyn's abuse of when she saw Carrie tip the newspaper down, see what's happening, and just put the newspaper right back up, I think really shifted my thoughts around him in general.
+But I think from the moment that, you know, Sabrina described in watching the videotape of Angelyn's abuse of when she saw Carrie tip the newspaper down, see what's happening, and just put the newspaper right back up, I think really shifted my thoughts around him.

-I think there is also a lot of big question marks about when Carrie and Lisa got married and how young Lisa was and how old he was.
+I think there was also a lot of big question marks about when Carrie and Lisa got married and how young Lisa was and how old he was.

 And so there's just a lot of like red flags of predatory behavior overall that I noticed in Carrie's behavior.